TabbycatDebate/tabbycat/docs/install/heroku.rst

 - If you don't already have **Git**, follow the `instructions on the GitHub website <https://help.github.com/articles/set-up-git>`_ to set up Git.

-.. note:: Linux and OS X users probably already have Python installed.
+.. note:: Linux and macOS users probably already have Python installed.
 There is no need to install Python 3 specifically.
 Although Tabbycat uses Python 3, installing it on Heroku relies only on the deployment script, which is compatible with both Python 2 and Python 3.

 2. Get the source code
 ----------------------